apify/apify-docs/sources/academy/webscraping/switching_to_typescript/unknown_and_type_assertions.md

 const chars = job.split('');
 ```

 TypeScript will yell at you when trying to compile this code, stating that **Object is possibly 'undefined'**, which is true.
-In order to assert that `job` will not be `undefined` in this case, we can simply add an exclamation mark before the dot.
+To assert that `job` will not be `undefined` in this case, we can add an exclamation mark before the dot.

 ```ts
 let job: undefined | string;